t8rn8r/parameterized-component-storage/README.md

 # Parameterized Component Storage
 Cups for storing small components within a larger box.
-Totally parameterized to fit any (rectangular) situation.
+Designed to be 3D printed and totally parameterized to fit any (rectangular) situation.
 The cups can be stacked in an arbitrary number of layers within the box.

 ## Goal